aeriaframework/docs/aeria/http.md

 ### Streaming

-To stream something in the **response** of a route callback, simply return a readable stream from it.
+To stream something **through the response** of a route callback, simply return a readable stream from it.

 ```typescript
 router.GET('/download', (context) => {